White Panda

-White Panda is an American music group, best known for remixing and releasing mashups.
+White Panda, formerly styled The White Panda, is an American music group, best known for remixing and releasing mashups.

 Formation and early career

 White Panda was formed when two friends, both from Los Altos, California, began producing and performing together as "The White Panda" after creating music on their own at separate colleges.
 The White Panda were part of a second generation of mashup artists gaining popularity on college campuses and music-streaming websites.

-They began a national tour in July 2011, visiting the University of Delaware, and sharing the stage with Flo Rida, Wale and Sam Adams, their live shows featuring black and white suits, with glowing LED panda masks.
+They began a national tour in July 2011, visiting the University of Delaware, and sharing the stage with Flo Rida, Wale, Sam Adams, and True 2 Life Music at Cornell University.
+Their live shows featuring black and white suits, with glowing LED panda masks.
 They continued touring, particularly at universities, such as Swarthmore College, where they were the student choice to headline the 2014 Large Scale Event (LSE).

 They were a mainstay of the Firefly Music Festival's dance scene by 2016, having played The Woodlands dance music stage more than any other group at that time.